Approvals

 Send for approval

-Send the request for approval by clicking Send for Approval button.
+Send the request for approval by clicking the Send for Approval button.
 The first approver will be notified immediately.
 Subsequent approvers, if applicable, will be notified once the prior approval steps have been completed.

 The order is immediately approved and the current user is recorded as the only approver.
 This option is available when the current user's approval limit is above the order amount.